fusioncharts/dev_centre_docs/themes/introduction-to-themes.md

 * `ocean`
 * `carbon`

-A column 2D chart showcasing the 3 themes mentioned above is given below:
+A Column 2D chart showcasing the 6 themes mentioned above is given below:

 {% embed_all themes-introduction-to-themes-example-1.js %}